Rearth/Oritech/src/main/resources/assets/oritech/lavender/entries/oritech_guide/resources/adamant.md

 }
 ```

-Adamant is a basic alloy that is used to create the [Assembler](^oritech:processing/assembler), [Steam Boiler Addon](^oritech:logistics/steam), machines, and other components and tools.
+Adamant is a basic alloy that is used to create the [assembler](^oritech:processing/assembler), [steam boiler addon](^oritech:logistics/steam), machine cores, and other components and tools.

 Adamant can be created in a crafting grid: